-- 6.1 Authorization to Operate a Shelter Care Facility - 6.1.1 As a condition for being authorized by the Division to operate a shelter care facility, a licensee shall make application to and have been determined by the Division to be in full compliance with the Requirements of this Chapter, in addition to the Requirements of Chapters 1.0, 2.0, 3.0 and 4.0.

-6.2.1 During hours when the children are awake, a facility shall provide at least one direct care worker on duty on the premises for every five children, or fraction thereof, when children are present.
-During hours when the children are sleeping, a facility shall provide at least one direct care worker awake and on duty on the premises for every 10 children, or fraction thereof, when children are present.

-6.3 Health Care

-- 6.3.1 A facility shall either: - 6.3.1.1 Secure written documentation that a child has received a complete physical examination within the 12 consecutive calendar months prior to his or her admission to the shelter care facility; or - 6.3.1.2 Provide or arrange for the provision of a complete physical examination within seven consecutive calendar days of a child's admission to the shelter care facility.

-6.4 Duration of Placement

-- 6.4.1 A facility shall provide care to children for a period of time that is not to exceed 30 consecutive calendar days, unless: - 6.4.1.1 There is documentation in the child's service plan that clearly justifies a longer placement; or - 6.4.1.2 There is evidence that a strict adherence to the 30-day limit would require the child's release to another short-term placement, in which case the child may remain in the shelter care facility until a more permanent or long-term placement has been identified, or not later than 60 consecutive calendar days, whichever occurs first.

-- 6.5.1 A shelter care facility shall be exempt from the following requirements: - 6.5.1.1 Requirement 3.5.2.1 regarding written documentation of a child's current immunizations; - 6.5.1.2 Requirement 3.5.2.2 regarding obtaining necessary immunizations within 30 consecutive calendar days of admission; and - 6.5.1.3 Requirement 3.5.3.1 regarding the essential health records to be maintained on file.
-If the items listed in Requirement 3.5.3.1 are available, they shall be kept on file by the facility.
+- Authorization to Operate a Shelter Care Facility.
+(Rule 6.01) As a condition for being authorized by the Division to operate a shelter care facility, a licensee shall make application to and have been determined by the Division to be in full compliance with this Requirements section, in addition to the requirements of sections 1.0, 2.0, 3.0 and 4.0. - 6.2 Staff-to-Child Ratios.
+(Rule 6.02) During hours when the children are awake, a facility shall provide at least one direct care worker on duty on the premises for every five children, or fraction thereof, when children are present.
+During hours when the children are sleeping, a facility shall provide at least one direct care worker awake and on duty on the premises for every 10 children, or fraction thereof, when children are present. - 6.3 Health Care - 6.3.1 (Rule 6.03) A facility shall either: - 6.3.1.1 Secure written documentation that a child has received a complete physical examination within the 12 consecutive calendar months prior to his or her admission to the shelter care facility; or - 6.3.1.2 Provide or arrange for the provision of a complete physical examination within seven consecutive calendar days of a child's admission to the shelter care facility. - 6.4 Duration of Placement.
+(Rule 6.04) A facility shall provide care to children for a period of time that is not to exceed 30 consecutive calendar days, unless: - 6.4.1 There is documentation in the child's service plan that clearly justifies a longer placement; or - 6.4.2 There is evidence that a strict adherence to the 30-day limit would require the child's release to another short-term placement, in which case the child may remain in the shelter care facility until a more permanent or long-term placement has been identified, or not later than 60 consecutive calendar days, whichever occurs first. - 6.5 Exemptions.
+(Rule 6.05) A shelter care facility shall be exempt from the following requirements sections: - 6.5.1 Requirement Subsection 3.5.2.1 regarding written documentation of a child's current immunizations; - 6.5.2 Requirement Subsection 3.5.2.2 regarding obtaining necessary immunizations within 30 consecutive calendar days of admission; and - 6.5.3 Requirement Subsection 3.5.3.1 regarding the essential health records to be maintained on file.
+If the items listed in Requirement subsection 3.5.3.1 are available, they shall be kept on file by the facility.